CA DREAM ACT (STATE BASED FINANCIAL AID)

 The California Dream Act allows some undocumented students to apply for and receive state-based financial aid and institutional scholarships.
 Passing the California Dream Act symbolizes a milestone victory for undocumented students and allies in California who organized and advocated for increased access to college.
 This represents a critical investment in undocumented students and in the future of California.

-Read Types of State-based Financial Aid in California
+Read Types of California State Financial Aid

-E4FC has put together a series of helpful tools to ensure students don’t miss any steps in applying for and receiving state financial aid.
+We put together a series of helpful tools to ensure students don’t miss any steps in applying for and receiving state financial aid.

 Who can apply for the California Dream Act?